reivaxy/iotFeeder/README.md

 1 x LM1117 regulator (the stepper is 6V, the ESP 3.3V)

-1 x Oled 0.96inch white pixels (the blue and yellow option does not age as well, and be careful with the power pins, some are reversed)
+1 x Oled 0.96inch white pixels (the split blue & yellow screen does not age as well, and be careful with the power pins, some are reversed)

-2 x push buttons (can be mounted on the PCB or wired)
+2 x push buttons (can be mounted on the [PCB](hardware/PCB) or wired)

-3 x 22k resistors (SMD 0806 i fyou use the PCB)
+3 x 22k resistors (SMD 0806 if you use the [PCB](hardware/PCB))

 1 x 6V power unit.
 The module needs about 500mA at peak when stepper starts, 100mA when idle